Sebastianxq/PHP-Javascript/README.md

-# Web-Development
+# PHP/Javascript
-Contains files related to websites that I have worked on in the past.
+The contents of this directory are predominantly projects that I worked on as part of my Secure Web Based Systems course and my D&I of Prog Lang course.